tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This armor can be worn unobtrusively under clothing.
 You gain a +2 bonus to AC while you’re helpless, stunned, vulnerable, or weakened.
 You also have this bonus at the start of each battle until you take an action.

 **Quirk:** Snorts when laughing.

 ---

+#### Owl-feather

+Light Armor Only

+_Recharge 11+:_ This feathered armor grants its wearer amazing wisdom.
+When an enemy hits you with an attack that targets AC or PD, that enemy rerolls the attack against your MD instead.

+**Quirk:** Myopic in their goals.

+---